So you’ve been tasked with creating a Statement of Work, or SoW.

 - Link the deliverable to other objectives and deliverables

-- Distinguishes the deliverable from anything related (technical writing vs. training development)
+- Distinguish the deliverable from anything related (technical writing vs. training development)

-- Describes the testing that will verify that it meets the requirement
+- Describe the testing that will verify that it meets the requirement

-- Provides a means to measure the quality of the deliverable throughout the project lifecycle
+- Provide a means to measure the quality of the deliverable throughout the project lifecycle

-- Creation of End User Instructions by Technical Writer, final draft due by 12/12/2019, to coincide with product release and training plan
+- Creation of End User Instructions by Technical Writer, final draft due by [date], to coincide with product release and training plan

 - Technical Review of documentation must be conducted between Technical Writer and SME within one week of submission